 Insurance at UC Merced

-Insurance cards can be printed by following the procedures listed here.
+Students signed up through UC SHIP can print their insurance cards using by the following procedures listed here.
 Please note that the university no longer mails insurance cards, and so this will have to be done online through the insurance providers.

 This is a confidential resource that provides counseling to registered students free of charge.
 The CAPS office is open weekdays from 8am to 4:30pm, and can be found on the first floor of the H. Rajender Reddy Health Center in front of the Gallo Recreation Center.